 TV vacuum-tubes were a cherished target as they could be floated on the grey lagoons.
 A steady aim would reward any capable marksman with an implosion that looked like the opening credits to Gerry Anderson’s TV puppet-show ‘Stingray’.

-Fig 5: Still Adventure Playgrounds in the early 21st century!
+Fig 6: Adventure Playgrounds of the early 21st century!
 Trial biking on the Bentinck Colliery pit tip near to Kirkby Woodhouse in 2005.
 Photo by MuBu Miner.